Shoham Forest Park in central Israel offers places for picnics, nature trails (especially during blooming), Bacchus church, and more.

 - You can find flowers on the hill near the northern entrance (marked as #1 on the following map).

-- Between October and February, you can find daffodils close to the open class (marked as #2 on the following map).
+- Between October and February, you can find daffodils near the open class (marked as #2 on the following map).

-- Saflulim hill is not only a good viewpoint, but you can also find many cyclamen and butterflies during the season (marked as #3 on the following map).
+- Saflulim Hill is a good viewpoint.
+Moreover, on this hill, you can find many cyclamen and butterflies during the season (marked as #3 on the following map).

 Our latest visit was in February, and here are several photos from point #1: